-Severe fractures may be evident on physical examination.
-In some cases, physicians will be able to diagnose a broken skull bone simply by palpating a child’s head.
+Severe fractures, on the other hand, may be evident on physical examination.
+In some cases, physicians will be able to diagnose a broken skull bone simply by palpating (or feeling) a child’s head.
 Likewise, physical deformities can be visible from the outset.
 Some children will have raised bumps, swelling or bruising that may or may not indicate the presence of a fracture.

 Basilar fractures, which involve the bottom portions of the skull, present their own unique signs.
 Bleeding and bruising around the eyes, nose or ears is common.
 In some babies, the coating that surrounds the brain will also be torn, allowing cerebrospinal fluid to leak through the ears and nose.

 Long-Term Effects & Prognosis

 The most significant risk posed by a skull fracture is brain damage.
 Broken bones can lead to intracranial bleeding, which puts undue pressure on a child’s brain.
 In some cases, the brain is actually pierced by a shard of bone, or pressed down upon by a portion of bone that has become deformed through brute impact.